-The Board's authority is stated in summary form in Iowa Code §§ 476.1 and 474.9.
-The Board regulates the rates and services of electric, natural gas, and water utilities, the services of communications utilities, and generally supervises all pipelines and the transmission, sale, and distribution of electrical current.
+The Utilities Board, as stated in Iowa Code §§ 476 through 479B, regulates the rates and services of electric, natural gas, and water utilities, the services of communications utilities, and generally supervises all pipelines and the transmission, sale, and distribution of electrical current.

 The Board regulates the rates and services of two investor-owned electric companies, MidAmerican Energy Company (MEC) and Interstate Power and Light Company (IPL), which is the utility subsidiary of Alliant Energy Company serving Iowa.
 Together these companies serve more than 1 million electric customers.
 Municipal electric utilities are regulated only in matters specified by statute.
 Rural electric cooperatives (RECs) are regulated for service and have the option of choosing to be regulated for rates.
 Linn County REC is the only REC that has opted to have the Board set its rates.